0x3F3F/0x3F3F.github.io/_posts/2026-01-01-2025_Portfolio-Review.md

 > Who is going to compete for less than 15% ROIC?
 > Many capex heavy businesses will achieve excess returns over next decade.

 Companies like VALE, GLEN, RIG, BORR have large sunk costs, with the cost to replicate in an inflationary environment only increasing.
 An **ever increasing moat**.
-Or, as some guy on twitter succinctly said:
+Or, as SomeGuy™ on twitter succinctly said:

-> "Buying scarce tangible assets using yesterday’s dollars leads to high pricing power and inflation only increases the capital barriers to entry"
+> Buying scarce tangible assets using yesterday’s dollars leads to high pricing power and inflation only increases the capital barriers to entry

 Most portfolio holdings are down between 30 to 80% from their all time highs.
 I don't view them as expensive.
 I do view the wider SP500 as expensive as the overweighted MAG7 continue to push the market higher.
 With a few exceptions, my holdings lie on the other side of the **'ETF divide'**, that is the shares **aren't in and haven't been subject to ETF flows**.

 To be clear, short term the prices could drop significantly as commodities are volatile.
-I hope to lighten up as the commodities bull progresses, though it will be difficult to know when that
+I hope to lighten up as the commodities bull progresses, though it will be difficult to know when to sell.

 I executed ~450 trades this year, a huge number.
 Thousands of pounds in fees.
 Every year I state that I'll trade less, but I now hope my portfolio can remain more static in 2026.
 The eventual aim is to end up with a portfolio of never sell companies which is more